 Tour the Shortest Lighthouse on the Oregon Coast

 That’s it: stumpy, adorable Cape Meares Lighthouse.
-Built in 1890, it’s all of 38 feet tall, but it does have a real claim to fame: it boasts one of only two eight-sided Fresnel lighthouse lenses in the US (the other is at Makapu’u in southeastern Oahu).
-If you want to go inside, note that it’s only open from 11-4 every day.
+Built in 1890, it’s all of 38 feet tall, but it does have a real claim to fame: it boasts one of only two eight-sided Fresnel lenses in the United States (the other is at Makapu’u in southeastern Oahu).
+If you want to go inside, note that hours are seasonal (often around 11-4 daily), so it’s worth checking the times before you go.

 It’s also worth taking a short walk from the parking area to see the Octopus Tree, a many-limbed Sitka Spruce.